aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 I'm partnering with the Head of Operations to extract insights and deliver recommendations on promotion timing and targeting to improve performance across sales, product, and marketing teams.
 As well as, provide an analysis of loyalty members' behaviour.

 **Note:** The business migrated historical data over to a new CRM system at the end of February.
 Several users have expressed concern over data integrity.
-I will also find errors and suggest fixes.
+I will also help locate errors and suggest fixes.

 ## Executive Summary